1. Agawa Bay, Ontario

 July 2018: Terrace Bay is a radio site on the central north shore of Lake Superior.
 The site is 100 miles east of Thunder Bay, 150 miles north of Marquette, 200 miles northwest of Sault Ste.
 Marie, and 270 miles northeast of Duluth, making it one of the most remote sites along the shores of Lake Superior.

 July 2018: Thunder Bay is a radio site in northern Ontario.
-It is the largest city on the north shore of Lake Superior and the centre of commerce for the region.
+It is the largest city on the north shore of Lake Superior and the center of commerce for the region.
 It lies 150 miles northwest of Marquette, 260 miles northwest of Sault Ste.
 Marie, and 175 miles northeast of Duluth.
-The site utilizes Hillcrest Park, a popular park 150 feet above Lake Superior in the city of Thunder Bay and the more favourable Terry Fox Monument and Lookout 4 ½ miles to the northeast on the edge of the city at an elevation of 265 feet above the lake.
-Due to the proximity of local stations in town, radio overload can be a common issue at these locations.
+The site utilizes Hillcrest Park, a popular park 150 feet above Lake Superior in the city of Thunder Bay and the more favorable Terry Fox Monument and Lookout 4½ miles to the northeast on the edge of the city at an elevation of 265 feet above the lake.
+Due to the proximity of local stations in town, radio overload can be a common issue at these locations, but it doesn’t completely take away from the experience.

-July 2018: Whitefish Point is a radio site on the far southeast shore of Lake Superior.
+July 2018 & July 2021: Whitefish Point is a radio site on the far southeast shore of Lake Superior.
 The home of Whitefish Point Lighthouse, it is in Michigan’s Upper Peninsula and sticks out as a peninsula at the entrance of Whitefish Bay.
-The point is at lake level, meaning it lies below all atmospheric ducts responsible for the propagation of signals over the water and is prone to sporadic signals and “fallout” from ducts above.
+The point is at lake level, meaning it lies below most atmospheric ducts responsible for the propagation of signals over the water and is prone to sporadic signals and “fallout” from ducts above.
+Despite this, Whitefish Point still lies at the entrance to Whitefish Bay to its east and the unobstructed low elevation results in Lake Huron signals being heard on the bay-facing beach.
 The site is just 30 miles northwest of Sault Ste.
 Marie, and is 85 miles south of Wawa, 230 miles southeast of Thunder Bay, 115 miles east of Marquette, 170 miles east of Houghton, and 140 miles northeast of Traverse City.
-Typical reception on this stretch of shore includes Sault Ste.
-Marie locals, Marquette, Houghton, Northern Michigan, Wawa, Thunder Bay, and Timmins.
+Typical reception on these two stretches of shore includes Sault Ste.
+Marie locals, Marquette, Houghton, Northern Michigan, Wawa, Thunder Bay, Timmins, Alpena, Saginaw, and Barrie.